An Introduction to Cosign

 An earlier version of this material was published in the Cosign chapter of the Linux Foundation Sigstore course.

-By signing software, you can authenticate that you are who you say you are, which can in turn enable a trust root so that developers who leverage your software and consumers who use your software can verify that you created the software artifact that you have said you’ve created.
-They can also ensure that that artifact was not tampered with by a third party.
+By signing software, you can authenticate that you are who you say you are, which can in turn enable a trust root so that developers and consumers who leverage your software can verify that you created the software artifact that you have said you’ve created.
+They can also ensure that the artifact was not tampered with by a third party.
 As someone who may use software libraries, containers, or other artifacts as part of your development lifecycle, a signed artifact can give you greater assurance that the code or container you are incorporating is from a trusted source.

 Code Signing with Cosign